 All shipments of gold products to you are insured against loss or damage in transit.
 If you decide to have your gold delivered to and stored by a bank/depository, the metal is fully insured in transit and also while in storage.

 Can I store my gold investment through Monex?

 Monex can arrange for the secure storage of your gold bullion or coin investments.
 Monex will deliver your gold with full title and ownership in your name to one of the independent bank/depository facilities that provide storage for Monex customers.
-These bank/depositories include Brink's in New York, and Farmers and Merchants Bank in California.
+These bank/depositories include Brink's in New York.
 When your metal is received by the bank/depository, the custodian of the facility will send you a document acknowledging the receipt and your ownership of the gold being stored in your name.

 Where should investors sell their gold bullion or coins?

 Since 1967, Monex companies have made it a priority to buy back gold that customers have purchased at attractive, then-current Monex bid prices.
 Its multi-billion dollar, two-way buy and sell market is a hallmark and tradition at Monex, and is your assurance of liquidity for your gold bullion or coin investment.
 Under certain circumstances, Monex may buy investment-quality gold that was purchased from other respected dealers.
 Be aware that some restrictions and additional verification costs may apply.
 Please contact a Monex Account Representative for additional details.